Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### BPMN Tasks Configuration

+The following describes an example of how the text analysis connector is setup in AAE:

 ![BPMN]({% link process-automation/images/analysis-process.png %})

 As part of the BPMN definition process, any service task responsible for triggering the text analysis `comprehend.ENTITY` has to be set as the value for its implementation attribute.